 Tampin is the closest railway station to the historic town of Melaka (also known as Malacca).
-By public bus it takes around an hour Melaka Sentral Bus Terminal to Tampin Railway Station and then slightly less than 2 hours to travel by train from Tampin to Kuala Lumpur.
+By public bus it takes around an hour Melaka Sentral Bus Terminal to Tampin Railway Station and then over 2 hours to travel by train from Tampin to Kuala Lumpur.

 There are 2 direct train services a day from Tampin to Kuala Lumpur.

 Use the Search Box below to buy your train tickets from Tampin to Kuala Lumpur.

 Tampin Railway Station is 34.9 km by road from Melaka Sentral Bus Terminal.